opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 The OVP portal is a public web interface for the community to collaborate on results and to submit results for official OPNFV compliance verification.
-The portal can be used as a resource by users and testers to navigate and inspect results more easily than by manually inspecting the log files.
+The portal can be used as a resource by users to navigate and inspect results more easily than by manually inspecting the log files.
 The portal also allows users to share results in a private manner until they are ready to submit results for peer community review.